anhdnguy/Zoom-Google-Sheet-Integration/README.md

 2. Using the Zoom account with the Admin previlege, set up a Zoom OAuth with the appropriate scopes under Zoom Marketplace.
 The scopes can be group:write:admin/meeting:master/meeting:write:admin/user:master/user:write:admin.
 Insert the Spreadsheet's URL into the Whitelist URL.

 3. Get the sub Zoom accounts along with their Ids that will be used for scheduling meetings.
 Add the accounts information on a different tab.
-For the purpose of my project, I have 2 separate tabs for accounts reference:
+For the purpose of my project, I have 2 separate tabs for accounts reference.
+The script will use Sheet 1 to find the available accounts and Sheet 2 to schedule the meeting:
   - Sheet 1 contains the list of accounts which are used strictly for customers and services meeting.
   - Sheet 2 contains accounts that are listed in Sheet 1 and a few more special accounts.